jeffreykegler/hoonlint/misc/whitespace.md

 The base column location
 for the jogs of a jogging-1 hoon is one stop greater than its anchor column.

-The jogging of a jogging-1 hoon should start on the rune line, and be tightly joined.
+* The jogging of a jogging-1 hoon should start on the rune line, and be tightly joined.
 The jogging should consist entirely of kingside jogs.
 This implies that the TISTIS should be indented one stop more than the anchor column.

-The tail of a jogging-1 hoon should be should be one vertical gap after the TISTIS, and its column location should be the anchor column.
+* For the vertical gap before the TISTIS, the inter-comment column location should be the anchor column, and the pre-comment column location should be undefined.

-For the vertical gap before the TISTIS, the inter-comment column location should be the anchor column, and the pre-comment column location should be undefined.
+* The tail of a jogging-1 hoon should be should be one vertical gap after the TISTIS, and its column location should be the anchor column.

 # Battery hoons